Please note that the application deadlines for Winter 2023 are as follows:

 The Peter Guo-hua Fu School of Architecture at McGill University has a professional Master of Architecture program, a post-professional Master of Architecture program, and a Ph.D. program.

 The M.Arch.
 Professional requires the equivalency of the B.Sc.
 (Arch.) degree for admittance.
-There are two options for the completion of this Canadian Architectural Certification Board (CACB)-accredited degree:

 The M.Arch.
 Post-professional and the Ph.D. programs are for study beyond the professional degree in architecture.
 These programs have been conceived to respond to the needs of graduates with some professional experience who wish to acquire more specialized knowledge in architecture.
 The M.Arch.
 Post-professional program reflects a McGill tradition of academic inquiry and research, and provides an opportunity for a select number of students and staff to work together.
 The program is organized in such a way as to meet the needs of the professional practitioner and the researcher, and is intended to extend traditional architectural education as well as address new issues.

 There are two areas of study in the M.Arch.
 Post-professional program:

 Information concerning the Ph.D. program, the duration of all programs offered, documents required of applicants, etc., may be obtained at mcgill.ca/architecture.

 Architectural Certification in Canada